 Looper is directed by Rian Johnson.
 The Looper cast includes Joseph Gordon-Levitt, Bruce Willis and Emily Blunt in the lead roles.
 This is a film that deals with time-travel as a means for evil syndicates to assassinate people.
 While the plot is pretty interesting, the time-travel does create unescapable paradoxes which are hard to ignore.
 Do give it a watch, it’s still a good movie.
-Here’s the plot analysis and ending of the film Looper explained, spoilers ahead.
+Here’s the plot analysis and ending of the movie Looper explained, spoilers ahead.